-Ref Page Policy/ Paragraph Main Modification South Total Supply 10485 11460 Excludes the capacity of those allocations which have an outstanding planning permission in place in order to avoid double counting.
-MM08 38 Figure 1 Replace Figure 1 with the new trajectory and updated caption.
-MM09 43 SP 3 New trajectory attached as Appendix 1 to this schedule.
-Amend paragraph 1 of Policy SP3 to read: A broad location for growth for a major mixed use urban extension development, focusing on housing, is identified on the Key Diagram at Carlisle South.
-The urban extension is expected to be delivered from 2025 onwards.
-The release and phasing of Carlisle South will be informed by a Development Plan Document inclusive of an Infrastructure Delivery strategy.
-Amend bullet point 1 of fourth paragraph to read: 1.
-To provide more detail on how and when the strategic MM10 43 SP 3 Amend third paragraph to read: To enable a comprehensive and co-ordinated development approach, Ppiecemeal or unplanned development proposals within the area which are likely to prejudice its delivery including the large scale infrastructure required for the area will not be permitted.
-MM11 43 SP 3 Amend fourth paragraph to read: The development of this area will be in accordance with a masterplan which will be approved as a Development Plan Document.
-The study area for the masterplan will include the whole of the undeveloped extent beyond the city's existing southern edge and any existing allocations.
-MM12 44 3.31 Amend para 3.31 as follows: 3.31 alongside an allowance for windfall developments, to accommodate the majority of growth required until 2025.
-Policy SP 3 makes provision for the development of additional housing (and associated infrastructure) from 2025 and beyond, by setting out a broad location for growth at Carlisle South.
-MM13 44 3.34 Amend para 3.34 as follows: 3.34the scale and nature of the development and its boundaries and consideration afforded to the infrastructure necessary to support growth.
-This process would also inform the release date and phasing of development in this area.
-Maintaining adequate distances between any urban MM14 45 3.35 Add to paragraph 3.35 as follows: 3.35It would then set the policy framework for any future planning applications and make clear the requirement for individual applications to demonstrate how they align with the masterplan including how they will contribute to the delivery of
+Ref Page Policy/ Paragraph Main Modification South Total Supply 10485 11460 Excludes the capacity of those planning permission in place in e allocations which have an outstanding order to avoid double counting.
+MM08 38 Figure 1 ew trajectory and updated caption.
+Appendix 1 to this schedule.
+MM09 43 SP 3 Amend paragraph 1 of Policy A broad location for growth extension development, focus the Key Diagram at Carlisle expected to be delivered fro phasing of Carlisle South wi Plan Document inclusive of a y SP3 to read: for a major mixed use urban using on housing, is identified on South.
+The urban extension is om 2025 onwards.
+The release and Il be informed by a Development an Infrastructure Delivery strategy.
+MM10 43 SP 3 approach, Ppiecemeal or u within the area which are ead: ve and co-ordinated development unplanned development proposals e likely to prejudice its delivery nfrastructure required for the area MM11 43 SP 3 masterplan which will be ap Document.
+The study area f ea will be in accordance with a proved as a Development Plan For the masterplan will include the extent beyond the city's existing MM12 44 3.31 Amend para 3.31 as follows 3.31 alongside an allowar accommodate the majority of Policy SP 3 makes provision of additional housing (and a : nce for windfall developments, to of g rowth required until 2025 .
+MM13 44 3.34 Amend para 3.34 as follows 3.34the scale and nature boundaries and consideration necessary to support growth of the development and its on afforded to the infrastructure n.
+This process would also inform g of development in this area.
+MM14 45 3.35 Add to paragraph 3.35 as for 3.35It would then set the planning applications and individual applications to de